 The ossobuco alla milanese is famous all over the world but the bone-in veal shank tastes most amazing in Italy.
 The shank is cooked slowly on low fire in a broth of meat stock, vegetables and white wine until it becomes meltingly tender.
 This meaty, mouth watering masterpiece is a classic example of the genius of Italian cuisine and a dish you simply must taste while you are in Italy.
 Ossobuco is usually paired with risotto or polenta, giving you a hearty, healthy meal.

 A flat, wide pasta noodle, lasagna is one of the most popular dishes on the Italian food list and made in every home across the country.
 Although people all over the world claim to make the best lasagna, nothing beats the authentic flavors of the dish made in Italy.
-It originated in the Emilia-Romagna region, where it transformed from a poor man’s food into a rich, wholesome meal filled with the meat sauce known as ragu.
+Having transformed into a wholesome meal filled with Ragu meat sauce from a poor man’s meal, the delicious Lasagna is said to have originated in the region of Emilia-Romagna.
 Lasagna was not traditionally made with tomatoes – only béchamel sauce, ragu and cheese, usually Parmigiano Reggiano or mozzarella or a combination of the two.
 Make sure to taste authentic lasagna when you are in Italy and you will never taste anything like it anywhere else.

 If you have watched cooking shows, you probably know that risotto is toughest dishes in the Italian food menu to cook.
 The rice should not be too soft and must have a little bite to it to be considered perfect.
 Risotto is, without a doubt, one of the most iconic dishes of the country.
 Rice, most preferably the Carnaroli and Arborio varieties grown in Northern Italy, are cooked with stock and stirred a velvety semi-soup is formed.
-The saffron-infused risotto alla milanese is probably the most famous type.
+The risotto infused with saffron alla milanese is one of the most famous one.
 No matter what types you can choose from, make sure to order a bowl of risotto to taste a dish from traditional Italian cuisine history.